xinwenfu/VChat_TRUN/README.md

 	<img src="Images/I12.png" width=600>

       * We can see that the offset (Discovered with [pattern_offset.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_offset.rb) earlier) is at the byte offset of `2003`, the ESP has `984` bytes after jumping to the address in the ESP register, and the EBP is at the byte offset `1999`.
       * The most important thing we learned is that we have `984` bytes to work with!
-This is because the malcious message is truncated by VChat
+This is because the malicious message is truncated by VChat

 4. Now modify the exploit program to reflect the code in the [exploit2.py](./SourceCode/exploit2.py) script and run the exploit against VChat.